al1brn/geonodes/docs/getting_started.md

 ### Geometry attributes

-Nodes giving geometry attributes are implemented as methods or properties of the GEOMETRY socket.
+Nodes giving geometry attributes are implemented as methods or read properties of the GEOMETRY socket.
 They are properties when no parameter is required (for instance `position` or `index`).
 If a parameter is required, the node is implemented as a method (for instance `named_attribute` or `handle_type_selection`).
 In both case, if there is only one output socket, this single socket is returned, otherwise the node is returned.